Lead is Dead! (except for start batts)

 Batteries that come directly from China such as REDODO, AO Lithium etc. Would not meet this criteria.

-There are still many insurers who allow LFP but please check with them first!
+Most insurers still allow LFP but please check with them first!

 ABYC TE-13